Tourist sues Las Vegas hypnotist, claims he was injured during show at Planet Hollywood Resort

 CLICK HERE FOR THE FOX NEWS APP

+Savard told Fox News on Friday that he had not yet seen the claim and did not have enough information to comment.

-Fox News has reached out to Caesars Entertainment, Hale Injury Law, Miracle Mile Shops and Savard for further comment, but did not immediately receive a response.
+Fox News has reached out to Caesars Entertainment, Hale Injury Law, and Miracle Mile Shops for further comment, but did not immediately receive a response.